heikkipesonen/validator/README.md

 1. Validation will fail on TS and on runtime
 1. TS will fail if produced object does not match to ValidatedT (any key, does not match to ValidatedT)
 1. TS will fail if validation model does not match to ValidatedT
+1. Validation return type is alwayts the validation model given and result of validations given to it

 The end result, is an either key-value object, where key is the given `path` to an value, and value is an `ValidationError`, or the explicitly described, excact validated model.

+The end result is always either valid, or invalid, never it is partially valid. partial validity can be achieved only by making the validator model partial and mapping the validation result to a desired format. (partially valid result)

 ## Usage